Managing Sudden Wealth: What to Do With a Windfall

 Jump to Section

-Wondering what to do with a sudden financial windfall?
-Whether the windfall was expected, perhaps from the sale of a business, or unexpected, you’ll want to build a team of professional advisors and make a plan for the future.
-While you assemble your team, hold off on making any major purchases or decisions until you’ve had time to consider your options.
+Whether the windfall was expected, perhaps from the sale of a business, or unexpected, you’ll want to make a plan for the future.
+While you assemble your advisory team, refrain from making any major purchases or big decisions until you’ve had time to consider your options and process your new financial reality.

 Deciding what to do with a cash windfall always comes down to your personal goals and financial situation.
 And ultimately, investing newfound wealth depends on a number of factors, including your risk tolerance, time horizon, and spending plans.
 Sudden wealth events rarely happen more than once during someone’s lifetime (if at all), so proper financial management is essential.